Ineos Grenadier: Electric version

 An electric model is scheduled to enter production in 2026, to be developed with the Canadian car parts manufacturer Magna International, which already builds vehicles for Mercedes-Benz, BMW, Jaguar Land Rover and the startup Fisker Inc. This Grenadier will be built in a factory in Graz, Austria, that already builds electric SUVs for Jaguar and Fisker.

 Fuel cell version

 Tennant said that internal combustion engines were best for "rough, tough jobs", and pointed out the need for good range and autonomy in remoter parts of the world, with hydrogen fuel cells part of the longer-term plan.

 Deploying a hydrogen supply chain could benefit Ineos, which produces 300,000–400,000 tonnes of hydrogen a year.

+Military version

+Ineos are offering the Multi-Role Light Vehicle based on the Grenadier in response to the British Army's invitation to tender.

+Enhanced Protection Vehicle (EPV)

+Ineos have developed an up-armoured variant, with ballistic protection offered up to STANAG 4569 Level 2, along with suspended flooring to provide a measure of mine blast mitigation.
+Due to being heavier, the chassis used by the EPV variant features improved suspension.